agab0110/Cursa-traceability-backend/README.md

 ## 1 General informations
 This is the backend for the CURSA traceability project for the wood supply chain created in Laravel.

-To see Swagger interface start the server and then go to http://127.0.0.1:8000/api/documentation
+To see Swagger UI start the server and then go to http://localhost:8000/api/documentation To see class documentation start the server and go to http://localhost:8000/class-docs

 ## 2 Technologies
 The technologies used for this project are: